 According to the Chimney Safety Institute of America, a chimney sweep should, at a minimum, perform a Level 1 Chimney Inspection.
-This is the most common of the 3 Safety Inspections and includes a visual inspection of the chimney and the flue.
-The chimney sweeper should inspect the interior and exterior of the chimney to determine if there is a buildup of creosote, if there is anything blocking the chimney, and if there is any other damage to the chimney.
+This is the most common of the 3 Safety Inspections and includes a visual inspection of the entire chimney and the flue.
+The chimney sweep should inspect the interior and exterior of the chimney to determine if there is a buildup of creosote or if there is anything blocking the chimney, and if there is any other damage to the chimney.
 When this is done once per year, homeowners can discover problems before they cause further issues, saving them money as they can be repaired before they become worse and more expensive to fix.

 Regular Maintenance Prevents Major Issues

 Homeowners should have any repairs done as soon as possible after the issue is noticed.
 In most cases, it’s important to avoid using the fireplace until the repairs are done to prevent further issues that can be more costly to fix.
 Professionals can handle Masonry Repairs to ensure the chimney is structurally sound.
 They can also perform inspections for Chimney Leaks & Waterproofing to ensure the chimney does not have issues that lead to water damage inside the home.
 Other services include Chimney Flue Repair, Chimney Flue Re-lining & Replacement, and creosote removal.